vaperrin98/beautiful-jekyll/index.md

 We also wonder if the standard of living also be used to predict life satisfaction?
 We chose to test a prediction with the criteria of salary, median house price, crime rates and if the house was owned outright.
 Can any of these parameters predict the life satisfation score, happiness score, worthwhileness score or anxiety score?

 ![Image](./assets/img/PVALUES2.png)
-Just like in the figure above, the black line on the histogram is here to show you which p-value is lower than 0.05 and thus what null hypothesis we can reject with a 5% probability that the null is correct (and the results are random).
+Just like in the figure above, the red line on the histogram is here to show you which p-values are lower than 0.05.

-We see that the crime rates per thousand population alone cannot predict any of these scores, meaning that having high numbers of crimes in your neighborhood doesn't affect your personal life that much (well, until that happens to you).
+We see that the crime rates per thousand population alone cannot predict any of these scores, meaning that having high numbers of crimes in your neighborhood doesn't affect your personal life (well-being) that much (well, until that happens to you).

 For the median house price alone, we see that it is very efficient to predict the anxiety score, but not the other scores.